 In 2015, the underwater project was stalled after BIG InvestConsult’s withdrawal from the project and the resignation of Drydocks’ chairman Khamis Buamim, who was overseeing the project.
 Deep Ocean Technology started searching for other potential locations including Oman, the Maldives, Australia, the Caribbean and Poland in 2015.

 Dual discs making up the unique underwater hotel’s structure

-The Water Discus Hotel consists of two disc-shaped structures - one above the surface of water and the other underwater - which resemble saucers.
+The Water Discus Hotel consists of two disc-shaped structures, one above the surface of the water and the other underwater, which resemble saucers.
 Both are connected by a vertical shaft and three sturdy legs fixed to the seabed.
 The vertical shaft contains a lift and a stairway.

-The above water discus will have a usable area of about 1,500 square metres.
-It will be linked to the adjacent satellite discuses of about 200 square metres each.
-The centre of the main upper disc will feature a multifunctional lobby, a large upper terrace swimming pool, a four metre deep training pool and a seawater swimming pool with glass access tunnels.
-The satellites will rest about five to seven metres above the water surface.
+The above water discus will have a usable area of about 1,500m².
+It will be linked to the adjacent satellite discuses of about 200m² each.
+The centre of the main upper disc will feature a multifunctional lobby, a large upper terrace swimming pool, a 4m-deep training pool and a seawater swimming pool with glass access tunnels.
+The satellites will rest about 5m to 7m above the water surface.
 They will have facilities such as a restaurant, garden, spa and recreational area.

-The 1,000 square metre underwater discus will comprise of 21 rooms that can accommodate two people each.
-It will be submerged ten metres below the water surface and provide underwater activities.
+The 1,000m² underwater discus will comprise 21 rooms that can accommodate two people each.
+It will be submerged 10m below the water surface and provide underwater activities.
 Soundproof rooms and curtains of different transparency levels will ensure privacy.

-Several individual disc modules of different sizes can be integrated to develop a hotel complex of more than 2,000 square metres.
-It can be expanded with modules of 1,000 square metres to 1,500 square metres each.
+Several individual disc modules of different sizes can be integrated to develop a hotel complex of more than 2,000m².
+It can be expanded with modules of 1,000m² to 1,500m² each.